mozilla/ipquest/ideas.md

 > Rusty Dagger / Cancel

 - Try to equip the weapon via inventory
-- Either when equipping or when trying to use it, receive an error message [see below under abilities/spells]
+- Either when equipping or when trying to use it, receive an error message
 - Fine print for weapon:

 > NO EXPRESS OR IMPLIED LICENSES TO ANY PATENT CLAIMS, including without limitation the patents of BigCo, ARE GRANTED IN CONNECTION WITH THIS ARTICLE.
 You may use this article only as authorized by appropriate patent licenses.